-- Be sure they include all charges in their estimate, including any extra fees or possible tax that you may be charged, so that you have the most accurate comparisons possible.
+- Be sure all potential charges are included in the estimate — including any extra fees or taxes so you have the most accurate comparisons possible.

 Strategize the best way to systematically sort through your house and belongings.
-Most moving companies price by weight when moving long distance.
-Are you willing to compromise on what to keep to help reduce moving costs?
+Most moving companies use weight to determine cost when moving long-distance, so consider what you would be willing to part with in order to help reduce moving costs.

-- Mark donation deadlines on the calendar.
-Doing multiple smaller hauls once a month will be easier on you and the donation center.
+- Schedule donation deadlines and put them on your calendar.
+Taking multiple smaller hauls once a week will be easier on you and the donation center.

-- If you need help from friends, family, or neighbors, ask well in advance so you can plan around their availability.
-Respect their time and help!
+- If you need help from friends, family or neighbors, ask well in advance so you can plan around their availability.

-- Do what you can on your own- decide which days or weekends you can devote to following the plan that you created, and or make time during the week to tackle smaller tasks after work.
+- Do what you can on your own.
+Decide when you can devote time to tackling the tasks for your move.
+Block off weekends or make time during the week to knock off some of the smaller items.

-- Check the weather along your route, don’t be surprised by delays!
+- Check the weather along your route so you’re not caught off guard by delays.

-- Driving to your new location?
-Look on local government sites for marked construction or events that require road closures on your route.
+- Driving to your new home?
+Check local government sites for marked construction or events that require road closures on your route.

 - Are you flying to meet your things?
-Make sure you have a map of public transportation on your phone, and plan a budget for getting around in cabs or another car service.
+Make sure you have a map of public transportation on your phone, as well as apps like Lyft or Uber.
+And don’t forget to budget for these expenses.

 At Sorensen Moving & Storage, we make long-distance moves a breeze.
 We have extensive resources to ensure a safe, efficient move — whether across the country or across the globe.
 Get your free moving quote.